Supriya and Jagriti discuss the questions related to Engineering. Let us check their conversations and get some insights.

 Jagriti: Yes your right, hard work plays a key to success.
 What about the salaries?
 Are they good?

 Supriya: Yes, they are pretty good.
-In private sectors you will get 15,000 to 25,000 as starting salary but once a person gains experience and gets promotion the salary increases depending on his seniority.
+In private sectors you will get 15,000 to 25,000 as starting salary but once a person gains experience and gets a promotion the salary increases depending on his seniority.

 Jagriti: That is good to know!
 I have read in newspapers of students being offered packages of more money.
 How does one improve his chance of getting a good package?

 Supriya: Well it is better to prepare a good resume for that.
 Add as many extra-curricular activities to your college life.
-Work on different projects of your interests.
+Also, work on different projects of your interests.
 Take up internships to have an edge above other students.
 This way you improve your chances of getting selected and also getting a good package.
 Do not stay average.

 Jagriti: That is a great advice Supriya!